Browning and Dieback on Conifers

 Often, when brown needles and branch tips are observed in spring, winter desiccation is the issue.
 There are several reasons conifers may dry out over the winter months.
 This type of injury is almost exclusive to younger, newly planted trees (five years or less in the landscape).

 On sunny, windy days during the winter when temperatures are above freezing, needles lose (transpire) water.
-If the soil is frozen, the transpired water cannot be replaced and the tree suffers desiccation stress (needle browning and tissue death).
-Dry conditions during the previous summer months may also be a contributing factor to damage because trees went into winter already stressed.
+If the soil is frozen, the transpired water cannot be replaced, and the tree suffers desiccation stress (needle browning and tissue death).
+Dry conditions during the previous summer months may also be a contributing factor to damage, as trees entered winter already stressed.

 Management

-Newly planted trees with smaller, less-established root systems should be watered until the ground freezes.
+Newly planted trees with smaller, less-established root systems should be watered regularly until the ground freezes in the fall.
 Check the rootball and surrounding soil frequently and provide water when either (or both) are dry.
-Conifers are best planted in the spring, but they can be planted in early fall as well.
-Avoid planting conifers after the end of September.
+Conifers are best planted in the spring, but they can be planted up until the end of September.
 Those planted in October or November may not have adequate time to become established before the onset of winter and could be subject to desiccation injury and death.

-Avoid pruning browned, burned areas from evergreen trees and shrubs in the early spring since these branches may still have viable buds that will produce new foliage when growth resumes.
+Avoid pruning browned or burned areas from evergreen trees and shrubs in the early spring, as these branches may still have viable buds that will produce new foliage when growth resumes.
 If the buds did not survive, prune dead branches back to living tissue.
 Some plants may appear to be fine for a while, and then begin to decline when conditions become stressful in the summer.
-This may be evidence that there was some root damage.
+This may indicate that some root damage occurred.

-Proper placement of winter injury sensitive plants, such as yew or arborvitae, can reduce the chance of winter damage.
-Avoid planting them on the south or southwest side of buildings or in exposed areas.
+Proper placement of winter-injury-sensitive plants, such as yew or arborvitae, can reduce the likelihood of winter damage.
+Avoid planting them on the south or southwest side of buildings or in areas with direct exposure.
 Constructing a physical barrier can also protect the plant from the elements.

 Dry Soil Conditions

 Newly planted trees and shrubs have small, limited root systems that restrict the amount of water they can bring up.
-When there is not sufficient rain or supplemental irrigation throughout the entire growing season, these underdeveloped root systems cannot take up enough water, and needle browning and tip dieback will occur, especially over winter.
+When there is insufficient rain or supplemental irrigation throughout the entire growing season, these underdeveloped root systems cannot take up enough water, and needle browning and tip dieback will occur, especially during winter.

-Water loss is also high in summer months.
-Newly planted conifers not regularly watered will start to see brown branch tips and brown needles that eventually fall off.
+Water loss is also high in the summer months.
+Newly planted conifers that are not regularly watered will start to show brown branch tips and brown needles, which will eventually fall off.

 Management

-Make sure all newly planted trees are watered when the original rootball or the surrounding soil is dry.
-Continue watering from planting through summer until the ground freezes in the fall.
+Ensure that all newly planted trees are watered when the original root ball or the surrounding soil is dry.
+Continue watering until the ground freezes in the fall.
 Always check soil moisture before watering.
-Conifers generally grow poorly in overly wet soils and excessive watering will cause root rot and death.
-The systems look remarkably similar to dry soil conditions.
+Conifers typically grow poorly in overly wet soils, and excessive watering can lead to root rot and death.
+The systems appear remarkably similar to those found in dry soil conditions.

 Do not prune out brown branch tips in winter or spring.
-Conifers don't have abundant secondary buds from which new growth and sprout.
-What few they have are most likely to be in the younger outer growth and if the branch tips are pruned off prematurely, then it is much less likely for the tree to flush out new growth.
+Conifers don't have abundant secondary buds from which new growth can sprout.
+What few they have are most likely to be in the younger outer growth, and if the branch tips are pruned off prematurely, the plant is much less likely to produce new growth.

 Temperature Fluctuations

 Winter browning may result from the interaction of extreme low temperatures and frequent fluctuations between freezing and thawing.
-These conditions are usually found on the south or southwest side of conifers since those areas generally receive most of the sunlight during the winter months.
-Damage may also appear on the windward side, which may be to the north.
+These conditions are typically found on the south or southwest side of conifers, as those areas generally receive the most sunlight during the winter months.
+Damage may also appear on the windward side, which may be to the north or west.
 Much like issues related to desiccation and dry soil conditions, this issue is often more prevalent on newly planted trees.

 Management

-Ensure plants are receiving enough moisture through the entire growing season.
+Ensure plants receive sufficient moisture throughout the entire growing season.
 Avoid planting conifers in overly exposed sites, especially those species that are prone to this damage.
 When young, it may be beneficial to provide a physical barrier to protect the plant from the elements.
 Once fully established, these trees are less likely to see damage from temperature fluctuations.

 Excess Soil Moisture

 In many landscapes across Iowa, it is common to see stressed conifers due to excessive soil moisture.
-Large amounts of rain that saturate the soil for long periods are problematic for some trees.
-Conifers especially need well-drained soils.
-When young trees are watered too frequently, they can also seed issues.
-If they are planted in a clay soil or any areas where soil can remain saturated for even short time periods, conifers will experience root damage.
+Soils that remain saturated for extended periods are problematic for conifers, as they require well-drained soils; otherwise, they will experience root damage.
 Root damage prevents the tree from taking up water when it needs it.
 As a result, we often see browning of needles and needle drop.
+These same conditions may develop when young trees are watered too frequently.

 Managment